 I know my purpose fully.
 I trust completely.
 I ask for help all the time.
 I KNOW I am never alone.
 Everything I desire comes to me in the perfect time.
 I never allow fear to stop me.
 I am no longer a pleaser or ice queen of any kind.
 Peace is never disturbed within me for very long.
 It’s the compass that points me home.
 I am joyful 99% of the time.
 Even when I am angry or sad, I’m still joyful.
 Everything is clear.

 Here we are.
 At the beginning.
 I’m not sure when Radical Pleasurist was born.
 I was playing with words one day as I like to do.
 Language is fun for me.
 I love impeccable communication.
 It’s one of my greatest gifts to the world.
 I love emotions.
 I love playing with them.
 I love giving permission to people to feel everything.
-I love witnessing as someone is loving themselves fully.
+I love witnessing people loving themselves fully.

 Radical Pleasurist is LOVE.
 It’s TRUST.
 It’s SURRENDERING to whatever life gives you and feeling gratitude for all of it.
 It’s full acceptance.
 It’s loving yourself unconditionally.
 It’s speaking the truth unapologetically.
 It’s freedom.
 It’s intimacy, connection, and courage.